yWorks/migrate-yfiles-ts-app/README.md

   separate out path (default: ```./```).

 ## Tests
-In order to run the tests put the yFiles type definition file from the version that your program is using into "yfiles.d.ts" in the root folder.
+In order to run the tests put the yFiles type definition file of yFiles for HTML 1.3 in the root folder.

 # About
 This tool is built on top of [TSLint](https://palantir.github.io/tslint/) and adds some custom